 Check the Ofgem website to see if you qualify as a micro business, because you may be given more flexibility to switch your energy service.

 The Big Six energy companies supply business electricity.
-They are EDF, E.ON, British Gas, npower, SSE and Scottish Power.
+They are British Gas, CNG, Opus Energy, EDF Energy, SSE and Scottish Power.
 However, you could save money by going with a lesser known supplier that specialises in business energy.

 You can get quotes from energy companies by using: